-- (a) Where the DH and RVR do not fall within the same category, the RVR should determine in which category the operation is to be considered. - (b) For operations in which a DH is used, the DH should not be lower than: - (1) the minimum DH specified in the AFM, if stated; - (2) the minimum height to which the precision approach aid can be used without the specified visual reference; or - (3) the DH to which the flight crew is qualified to operate. - (c) Operations with no DH should only be conducted if: - (1) the operation with no DH is specified in the AFM; - (2) the approach aid and the aerodrome facilities can support operations with no DH; and - (3) the flight crew is qualified to operate with no DH. - (d) The lowest RVR minima to be used are specified in Table 5.
+- (a) For operations in which a DH is used, the DH should be determined by the use of a radio altimeter or other device capable of providing equivalent performance and be not lower than: - (1) the minimum DH specified in the AFM, if stated; - (2) the DH to which the flight crew is qualified to operate. - (b) Operations with no DH should only be conducted if: - operation with no DH is specified in the AFM; - (2) there is no published information indicating that the approach aid or aerodrome facilities cannot support operations with no DH; and - (3) the flight crew is qualified to operate with no DH. - (c) The lowest RVR to be used should be determined in accordance with Table 5.